Growth package to strengthen the energy market

 Energy market: sustainability and competitiveness

-To this end, the electricity tax for the current group of beneficiaries will be permanently reduced to the EU minimum of €0.50/MWh (0.05 ct/kWh) and the electricity price compensation (PPC) will be extended until 2030.
-Other sectors of the economy, such as parts of the chemical and glass processing industries, should also be able to benefit from the SPK in the future.
+To this end, the electricity tax for the current group of beneficiaries will be permanently reduced to the EU minimum of EUR 0.50/MWh (0.05 ct/kWh) and electricity price compensation (PPC) will be extended until 2030.
+Other sectors of the economy, such as parts of the chemical and glass processing industries, should also be able to benefit from the SPK in future.

 Electricity market design

-The expansion of renewable energies is to be supported and driven forward by switching support to investment costs (dedicated capacity mechanism).
+The expansion of renewable energies is to be supported and driven forward by switching support to investment costs (separate capacity mechanism).
 The instruments required for this are initially to be tested in real laboratories.
 The focus is on cost efficiency and market integration.
 The Climate Neutral Electricity System Platform is responsible for developing the measures.

 Grid fees